AherRahul/portfolio-v1/content/articles/14-behavioral-interviews/behavioral-interviews-6-1.md

 ---
-title: "Most proud project"
+title: "Most Proud Project"
-description: "Most proud project - Behavioral Interview Module 6"
+description: "How to select and present your most impressive project in a way that highlights your technical depth, problem-solving, and impact."
 datePublished: 2026-03-05
 dateModified: 2026-03-05
 topics: